-Grafana enables users to create complex monitoring dashboards using interactive query builders and also lets you create alerts, notifications, and ad-hoc filters for your data while also making collaboration with your teammates easier through built-in sharing features.
+Grafana enables users to create complex monitoring dashboards using interactive query builders.
+This lets you create alerts, notifications, and ad-hoc filters for your data.
+This also makes collaboration with your teammates easier through built-in sharing features.
 Grafana supports querying Prometheus and the data source for Prometheus has been included since Grafana 2.5.0.

 Execute the installer and continue with the installation process.